HPK-MrJJ/Quentin/README.md

-A discord bot that posts quests and keeps track of DKP over at The Order of the Grey Wardens discord server.
+A discord bot that does various things I want it to do.

-Well, it will do that once I write it.
+The Quests cog is for posting daily quests and scoring the quests at TGW (Work In Progress) The Docket Updates cog gives me periodic updates in my personal server when court dockets I'm following are updated.